icon-community/icon.community/content/faq/_index.md

 title: FAQ
 ---

-Find answers to some of the most common questions about the ICON project below.
+Find answers to some of the most common questions about ICON.